Home > Analyses > Financial Services > Erie Indemnity Company

 Financial Ratios

-The table below presents key financial ratios for Erie Indemnity Company over the fiscal years 2020 to 2024, illustrating profitability, valuation, liquidity, leverage, and efficiency metrics:
+The following table summarizes key financial ratios for Erie Indemnity Company from 2021 to 2025, providing a snapshot of profitability, liquidity, leverage, and efficiency metrics:

 Evolution of Financial Ratios